Ty Croeso selected as recipient of 2017 Offering

 The 2016 Offering

-Blind Veterans UK, based in Llandudno is to receive the 2016 Diocesan Offering.
-It secured the most number of votes at the diocesan conference in October 2015.
+Blind Veterans UK, based in Llandudno received the 2016 Diocesan Offering.

 The charity helps blind ex-Service personnel to lead an independent and fulfilling life by supporting them with in depth expertise, experience and a full range of service at their centre in Llandudno.
 They have been supporting vision impaired veterans since 1915, helping them to overcome the challenges of blindness and enjoy daily life.